RoseyLemonz/eve-plus/ReadMe.txt

 -----------------------------------

-    While you can apply customizations and the crosshairs yourself, I recommend using the TF2 HUD editor program by CriticalFlaw : https://github.com/CriticalFlaw/TF2HUD.Editor
+    While you can apply customizations and the crosshairs yourself, I recommend using the TF2 HUD Editor program by CriticalFlaw : https://github.com/CriticalFlaw/TF2HUD.Editor

     The program has a simple GUI for applying, changing and removing customizations.
+The e.v.e Plus preset should be in the program when this release is published, or a couple days after.

 -----------------------------------
     Crosshairs / Hitmarkers